0xDK44Bor/0xDK44Bor/readme.md

 Goal is to build more open source projects in Android Development and Web Application Development.
 Open for Collaborations.
 Reach out to me via twitter or Linkedin.

 ## ➤ Some tools that I work on
+- Java
+- Javascript
+- Python
+- Typescript
 - React
 - Next.js
 - Springboot
 - AWS
-- Java
-- Javascript
-- Python
-- Typescript
-- Javascript
 - TailwindCss
 - Solidity
 - Node.js